jmeggles/13_Eat_Da_Burger/README.md

     - CSS

   ## How_to_use
   Clone repo from guthub and intall node modules, npm packages express, mysql, and express-handlebars inside project folder.
 Open DBeaver and use along with code to allow app to function proeperly and save information to the database for storage.
 Run node server.js in terminal to activate project.

-Follow prompts to view burger info.
+  Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.

+  Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.

+  Each burger on the plate also has an `Eat Me!!` button.
+When the user clicks it, the burger will move to the right side of the page.

+  Your app will store every burger in a database, whether devoured or not.

   ## Benefit
   Anyone can benefit from this project.
-It can be used as a game just for fun or add it your website to save customer info into a database for future reference.
+It can be used to store order information for restaurants and stores or simply as a game just for fun.

   ## License
   ![APM](https://img.shields.io/apm/l/npm?color=pink&style=plastic)